 - The outer edge of the dohyo, the border line, is indicated as a glossy-white colored circular ring with a width as defined in the table above with an outside diameter equal to the diameter of the dohyo.
 "On the border" is defined as being within the interior of the dohyo.

 - The referee can decide, at any time during the games, whether the dohyo can continue to be used or whether it should be replaced due to damage.

 Article 4 - Dohyo Exterior

 The exterior area of a dohyo extends at least 100 cm from the border line.
 The color of the exterior can be any color except white.
 There are no restrictions on the type of material that can be used or the shape of the exterior, as long as they do not violate the spirit of the rules.

 The following table lists the size and weight limitations for both autonomous and remote control robots for the various robot weight divisions.

 3kg (R/C and Autonomous)

 - The robot must be able to fit inside a square box with a length and width as described in the table above.

 - The robot's weight (including accessories) must not exceed the maximum weight for its weight division.
-However, the handheld wireless remote control unit of a remote-controlled robot is excluded from the weight limit.

 - There are no restrictions on the type of control method used with autonomous robots.